Check for Liens on Property Canada: The 5-Minute Search That Saves $50,000+

 Result: $67,000 tax lien found 3 weeks after closing.
 Buyer responsible.

-LIEN TYPE 3: Mortgage & Financial Liens
+LIEN TYPE 3: Mortgage & Money Liens

 What they are: